microsoft/onnxruntime/README.md

 ## Run any ONNX model
 ONNX Runtime provides comprehensive support of the ONNX spec and can be used to run all models based on ONNX v1.2.1 and higher.
 See version compatibility details [here](https://github.com/microsoft/onnxruntime/blob/master/docs/Versioning.md).

+For the full set of operators and types supported, please see [

 *Note: Some operators not supported in the current ONNX version may be available as a [Contrib Operator](https://github.com/microsoft/onnxruntime/blob/master/docs/ContribOperators.md)*

 **Traditional ML support**